Overview of sexually transmitted infections

 Lymphogranuloma venereum

-Lymphogranuloma venereum (LGV) is caused by Chlamydia trachomatis genovars/serovars L1, L2, or L3.
+Lymphogranuloma venereum (LGV) is caused by Chlamydia trachomatisgenovars/serovars L1, L2, or L3.
 LGV may occur at any age, but the peak incidence is between 15 and 40 years, the ages when sexual activity is at its peak.[8]
 Infection occurs through contact with mucous membranes or abrasions in the skin.
 Sexual transmission is the most common route, but extra-genital sites may be affected when inoculated by non-sexual contact, accidental laboratory inhalation or when transmitted by exposure to fomites.
 The primary manifestation of infection is a painless penile or vulvar inflammation and ulceration at the site of inoculation, often unnoticed by the patient.[9]
 May present with proctocolitis or tender, unilateral inguinal or femoral lymphadenopathy.[2]
 Risk factors include other STIs and unprotected intercourse in an area endemic for LGV (most notably tropical regions of Southeast Asia, Latin America, the Caribbean, and Africa).
-Chronic inflammation can lead to scarring and fibrosis causing lymphoedema of the genitals, or formation of strictures and fistulae if anorectal involvement.
-Diagnosis is based on clinical suspicion, careful history taking and physical examination, and exclusion of other aetiologies, with a definitive diagnosis confirmed by appropriate microbiological testing (such as nucleic acid amplification testing, Gram stain, or LGV-specific molecular testing).[2]
+Chronic inflammation can lead to scarring and fibrosis causing lymphedema of the genitals, or formation of strictures and fistulae if anorectal involvement.
+Diagnosis is based on clinical suspicion, careful history taking and physical examination, and exclusion of other etiologies, with a definitive diagnosis confirmed by appropriate microbiologic testing (such as nucleic acid amplification testing, Gram stain, or LGV-specific molecular testing).[2]

 Chancroid